Auckland Kayaking: 10 Best Islands to Kayak to (inc. Tours) ????© NZPocketGuide.com

 3. Motutapu Island

-Connecting to Rangitoto Island, Motutapu Island is a complete contrast to Rangitoto with its own gems to explore.
-Hike around the island for incredible coastal views and even turn your trip into an overnight stay by making use of the campsite.
+Connecting to Rangitoto Island, Motutapu Island is a complete contrast to Rangitoto, with its own gems to explore.
+Hike around the island for incredible coastal views and even turn your trip into an overnight stay by using the campsite.
 There’s nothing like waking up to the sound of the sea gently rolling into shore.
 Allow about 3 hours to kayak from the mainland to Home Bay on Motutapu.

 Location: Start from St Heliers Beach, Auckland Central.